nikantonelli/PortfolioItem-Tree-With-Dependencies/README.md

 which lowest-level portfolio items to see, e.g. filter on Owner, Investment Type, etc.

-To filter by release (e.g. to find all those features scheduled into a Program Increment) you will need to edit the Page settings (not the App Settings) to add a Release filter.
+To filter by release (e.g. to find all those features scheduled into a Program Increment) you will need to edit the Page settings (not the App Settings) to add a Release or Milestone filter.

 It could be extended to include user stories, but that was not really useful info for the top level managers.